dusktrades/ftx-cli/docs/guides/power-users.md

 ## Aliases

 > ⚠️ This guide assumes you are competent with the command line.
-If you have never used shell aliases before, you may want to find a more comprehensive, beginner-friendly guide.
+If you have never used shell aliases before, you may want to find a more beginner-friendly guide.

-Aliasing commands, using your operating system's native method, allows you to assign a personal shortcut to any single command or command sequence.
+Aliasing commands with your operating system's native method allows you to assign a personal shortcut to any single command or command sequence.
 This can be useful on a scale from reducing repetition of your favourite command to creating completely custom behaviours and parameterised syntaxes.

 ### Usage